Categories: AI

 Contact us

-An AI model is a program trained on a set of data to recognize patterns or make decisions without further human intervention.
+But before we dive into the types of AI models available today, let’s first unpack what is an AI model.
+It is a program trained on a set of data to recognize patterns or make decisions without further human intervention.
 It applies different algorithms to relevant data inputs to achieve the tasks or output it’s been programmed for.

 The Evolution of AI Models

-AI research is heading towards building AI that can learn and adapt independently without much help from us.
-These autonomous AI systems will keep learning and improving, making decisions in complicated situations.
-Some key parts of autonomous AI are reinforcement learning, learning from human feedback, self-supervised learning, generative AI, and active learning.
+AI research is moving toward building AI systems that can learn and adapt independently, with minimal human involvement.
+These autonomous systems will continue to improve, making decisions in complex situations.
+Key components of autonomous AI include reinforcement learning, learning from human feedback, generative AI, self-supervised and active learning.

 Most Widespread Types of AI Models

-In the next step, we will examine those AI models examples and highlight their most important characteristics.
+In the next section, we will explore the most popular AI models, highlight key examples, and examine their most important characteristics.

 Supervised Learning Models